Skip to main content

 The challenge with screens

 Screens are increasingly used in the cultural sector.
-Conor Doyle is also enthusiastic about them: "It's a fantastic extra layer to play with; it can make it seem like there's an entire world hidden behind a wall."
-But it also brings complexity, he says: "In a world where you can move in 360 degrees, a screen also acts as a magnet.
-We are looking for ways to sometimes make the screen fade more into the background."
+Conor Doyle is also enthusiastic about them: "It's a fantastic extra layer to play with; it can make it seem like there's a whole world hidden behind a wall."
+But it also adds complexity, he says: "In a world where you can move in 360 degrees, a screen also acts as a magnet.
+We are looking for ways to sometimes let the screen fade more into the background."

 Focus on audience experience

 If you want to build an immersive world yourself, Conor Doyle shares his most important lesson: "More traditional creators are often too focused on the story they want to tell or the characters.
 But if you want to develop immersive experiences, it has to be radically different," he says.
-"Put your visitor at the center and focus on what you want them to experience."
+"Put your visitor at the center and think about what you want them to experience."

-With scent or sound upon entry, you help your guest step into the other world.
-Think about how you can extend the visitor experience or give them a specific role or mission so they truly become part of the story."
+With scent or sound upon entry, you can already help your guest step into the other world.
+Think about how you can extend the visitor experience or give them a certain role or mission so they truly become part of the story."

-Are you curious about the episode of 'Cultuurshift' where Anic van Damme, Splinter Chabot, and producer/director Chafik Benhmidouch discuss this project?
-In this video, you can see the entire podcast episode.
+Are you curious about the episode of 'Culture Shift' where Anic van Damme, Splinter Chabot, and producer and director Chafik Benhmidouch discuss this project?
+In this video, you can watch the entire podcast episode.

 Share this news article

-In the third season of the podcast 'Cultuurshift,' we speak with a different international pioneer in the field of culture and technology in each episode.
-Think innovations around gamification, AI, and data-driven work.
+In the third season of the podcast 'Culture Shift,' we speak to a different international pioneer in culture and technology in each episode.
+Think of innovations around gamification, AI, and data-driven work.
 How do they approach it, and what is the significant added value for their audience and organization?